profoundinventions/php-houdini/filters.rst

 autocomplete them for you inside ``.houdini.php``.
 Another way to view them is to look at the :doc:`list of filters <list-of-filters>`.

-Using Multiple Filters (with logical AND)
+Using multiple filters (with logical AND)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can pass multiple filters to the filter method, and they will be combined with logical AND - so *all* of the filters
+You can pass multiple filters to the filter method, and they will be combined implicitly with logical AND -
-passed must apply for the method or property to be added:
+so *all* of the filters passed must apply for the method or property to be added:

 .. code-block:: php